lydell/elm-app-url/docs/details.md

 - “Origin absolute” URL – [AppUrl][appurl-type]: `/path`
 - Relative URL: `../path`, `./path`, `path`

-If you need a full URL with protocol, hostname and possibly a port there is nothing wrong with doing something like this:
+If you need a full URL string with protocol, hostname and possibly a port there is nothing wrong with doing something like this:

 ```elm
 "https://example.com" ++ AppUrl.toString myUrl